Death on the Nile (1978 film): Filming

 The more experienced people created a very generous atmosphere.
 They were not impatient at all.
 I have never worked with Bette Davis before and was told she was professional but not communicative.
 Well, she was an absolute bastion of support and enthusiasm.
 During the breaks, the cast would often sit to one side engaged in terrific conversation.
 There was Ustinov's great wit and Niven's dry humour.
 Jack Warden is a very funny man and Mia Farrow is a very funny woman.
 This was a bunch of people who could relax.

 "Poirot can be a cold fish, but here we made him more humanistic and warm, interested in young people for instance", said the director.
 "Peter Ustinov was able to bring that out."

 Costume designer Anthony Powell won the Academy Award for Best Costume Design, his second.
 Among his touches were shoes for Chiles that featured diamond studded heels that came from a millionaire's collection and shoes worn by Davis made from the scales of 26 pythons.

 Cinematographer Jack Cardiff says he and Guillermin decided to give the film "an old fashioned 30s look".
 The choreography for the tango scene was provided by British dancer Wayne Sleep.
 In early 1978 David Niven's daughter Kristina was seriously injured in a car accident.
 Niven would fly from London to Switzerland on weekends during filming to sit by her bedside.

+The film takes considerable liberties with Egyptian geography and history.
+For example, the characters are shown visiting the temples at Abu Simbel and Karnak the same day, apparently with no intervening journey time; these temples are some 480 km apart.
+Bessner claims that the pillars of the Great Hypostyle Hall at Karnak were built (presumably, he means repaired) in 1788 - this is incorrect, though eleven of the columns did collapse in 1899 and were reerected.
+Bessner also refers to the 'easternmost figure' as the 'Vocal Statue' at Abu Simbel.
+This seems to be a confusion with the northern of the Colossi of Memnon, though that statue has not 'sung' since ancient times - and there is in fact no 'easternmost' figure at the Abu Simbel site, which faces due east as its builders intended the temple to catch the sunrise.